+productivity.
+Buleaucratic impediments to research and innovation should also be taken into account.

+Research and innovation policy effectively supports innovations that foster the creation of new products and enhance productivity.

-Research and innovation policy largely supports innovations that foster the creation of new products and 8
+Research and innovation policy largely supports innovations that foster the creation of new products and enhance productivity.

-enhance productivity.
-6

-Research and innovation policy partly supports innovations that foster the creation of new products and 5
+Research and innovation policy partly supports innovations that foster the creation of new products and enhance productivity.

-enhance productivity.
-4

-3
+Research and innovation policy has largely failed to support innovations that foster the creation of new products and enhance productivity.

 P5.2 Public R&D Spending

-P5.3 Non-public R&D Spending
+P5.3 Private R&D Spending

 P5.4 Total Researchers

 P5.5 Intellectual Property Licenses

 P5.6 PCT Patent Applications

 P5.7 Quality of Overall Infrastructure

-P5.8 Mobile Broadband Subscriptions
+Mobile Broadband Subscriptions

+Global Financial System